profsmith89/ctps/_sources/chap06.md

 print(pixels[399, 399])
 ```

-Putting this all together, we asked the Python Image Library (PIL) to create an image of 400-by-400 pixels where each pixel held an 8-bit value between 0 (black) and 255 (white).
+Putting this all together, we asked the PIL to create an image of 400-by-400 pixels where each pixel held an 8-bit value between 0 (black) and 255 (white).
 It kept us to this by (silently) making sure that the image's pixel array never contained any values outside this range.
 When we tried to store a value greater than 255 or less than 0, it "saturated" that value at either 0 or 255.

 ## Overflow and Underflow

 Many programming languages allow you to define a variable and specify that it can contain only integer values between 0 and 255.
 A computer scientist would say that such a variable has the type *unsigned byte*.
 The word byte indicates that we need only 8 bits to represent every possible unique value, and the word unsigned means that the values should be interpreted as all greater than or equal to zero.
-This exactly describes the encoding we use for 8-bit, black-and-white pixels.
+This exactly describes the encoding we use for 8-bit, grayscale pixels.

 We will learn more about the benefits of types, but for now, I want to introduce you to the ways that different programming languages might handle an operation that produces a value that doesn't fit into an unsigned byte.

-Take, for example, the situation with which we've been dealing: the addition of two 8-bit, black-and-white pixels.
+Take, for example, the situation with which we've been dealing: the addition of two 8-bit, grayscale pixels.
 As we've learned, this addition might produce a value greater than 255, for which we have no 8-bit representation.
 In general, computer scientists say that the addition *overflowed* its representation (or just overflowed for short).
 Similarly, a subtraction may *underflow*, by producing a value less than the smallest allowed representation.
 Saturation is one way of "correcting" these situations.
 In our current problem-to-be-solved, it is a sensible solution because we're working with image pixels and there's nothing blacker than black or whiter than white.

-More generally, a running program may not know that a variable represents an 8-bit, black-and-white pixel, but only that the variable's physical representation is an unsigned byte.
+More generally, a running program may not know that a variable represents an 8-bit, grayscale pixel, but only that the variable's physical representation is an unsigned byte.
 In this case, saturation may not be the right action to take.
 Instead, a better action might be to raise an exception.

 We've seen several types of exceptions, and they are ways for a running program to indicate that something happened that it doesn't know how to handle.
 If your script doesn't register a way to handle an exceptional event, the event will terminate the running instance of your script.

 Sometimes, the designer of a programming language will choose to ignore particular kinds of overflow and underflow.
 For example, addition on unsigned integers in the C programming language never, by definition, overflows.
 If you add two unsigned, 8-bit numbers in C, the result is the sum of the two numbers modulo 256.
 In other words, unsigned addition in C is like adding on an analog clock face: when you add one to the biggest number on the clock face, you find yourself at the smallest number on the clock face.
 Another way to think about C's unsigned add is that you perform the addition and then lop off the most significant bits that don't fit in the physical representation.
-All of these, of course, are just different ways of describing the concept of modulo arithmetic.
+All of these, of course, are just different ways of describing the concept of Modulo arithmetic.

 ## Finding edges

-We are FINALLY ready to build a black-and-white picture containing an edge and then do some simple math to highlight that edge's location in the image.
+We are FINALLY ready to build a picture containing an edge and then do some simple math to highlight that edge's location in the image.

 The script `edge3.py` builds two images.
 In the first (called `im`), it sets the color of all columns in the image array with indices below 25 to black and the rest to white, which creates a vertical boundary between the black and white areas.
 The second image (called `filtered`) computes each of its pixel values by performing some math using a selected group of the pixels in `im`, as I'll explain in detail in a moment.